CarPlay support in the Navigation SDK

 The Mapbox Navigation SDK for iOS provides useful building blocks of functionality built on top of the CarPlay framework.
 Before you start using the Navigation SDK for iOS with CarPlay, you need to:

 - Get an entitlement from Apple.
-Before you can develop and run an app on the iOS simulator or device, including the Mapbox example app that’s included in the Navigation SDK for iOS, your Apple Developer Program team agent needs to obtain a CarPlay entitlement from Apple.
+Before you can develop and run an app on the iOS simulator or device, including the Mapbox example app that’s included in the Navigation SDK for iOS, your Apple Developer Program team agent needs to get a CarPlay entitlement from Apple.

 - Read the CarPlay Navigation App Programming Guide.
 It’s important for you to understand the CarPlay framework and design for its strengths and limitations.
 This will help you create an optimal product experience for your users as you build with the Navigation SDK.
 Apple’s CarPlay Navigation App Programming Guide contains a lot of useful information, and we highly recommend reading it before you begin your development process.

 Mapbox provides building blocks for creating CarPlay-enabled iOS applications using Mapbox maps and navigation.
-However, it’s still up to you to design and build the product that you want to deliver!
+But, it’s still up to you to design and build the product that you want to deliver!
 Consider the user’s journey with your app while they are connected, as well as when they are connecting or disconnecting with the CarPlay unit, and design your application with the user’s safety in mind.

 While the Mapbox Navigation SDK for iOS includes default map styles with traffic and incidents, you can also design your own custom map styles using Mapbox Studio and display them to your users on CarPlay.